TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.networkwatcher/enabletafornsgflowlogs-public.md

   },
   "displayLabel": "Enable Traffic Analytics for NSG", "additionalColumns": [],
-  "tip": "* Use 10 mins processing interval for faster insights. * You can select Flog Logs version 2 to see bytes and packets per flow", "testData": ""
+  "tip": "* Use 10 mins processing interval for faster insights. * You can select Flog Logs version 2 to see bytes and packets per flow"
 }
 ---